 enriching their vocabulary;

-gives children opportunity to investigate and understand the true meaning
+Gives children the opportunity to investigate and understand the true meaning

 To read more, please click on the link below:

-At Crawford's we use the spelling scheme 'Big Spelling' across the entire school.
-This is supplemented with additional spellings as per the National Curriculum Appendix Lists.
+upwards.
+This is supplemented with additional spellings as per the National

 Every child at Crawford's has their own login details to the online account, which can be accessed here.